 I had trouble holding conversations, and experienced so much neuropathy pain that I couldn’t walk to bathroom on my own.
 Every test was normal, yet I was using a wheelchair and taking over 80 pills a day.
 Eventually, doctors began to question my sanity.

-After two and a half years, I was diagnosed with Late Stage Lyme Disease (aka Chronic Lyme), which presented another set of problems.
+Finally, in the spring of 2017, I was diagnosed with Late Stage Lyme Disease (aka Chronic Lyme), which presented another set of problems.
 I learned that the disease is highly controversial, and navigated an underground world of Lyme treatment.
 Nothing was covered by insurance and communicating with doctors was often difficult and secretive.

-I could continue to be a grump about everything that was going on in my life, give up, quit, sleep away the days, be bitter and angry, and self-pitying.
+I could continue to be a grump about everything that was going on in my life—give up, quit, sleep away the days, be bitter and angry, and self-pitying.
 Or I could choose to live in the freedom of gratitude, love, joy and peace despite whatever circumstances were in front of me.

 While my mindset wasn’t the cause of Lyme, it certainly wasn’t helping it.
 I read book after book of others who went through hard times and read of their successes through self-care practices like using a gratitude journal, or getting outside into the sunshine everyday.
 I saw a pattern of positive thinking and physical healing in my body that I couldn’t ignore.

-In my journey of pain and suffering, I realized that changing my mindset also meant a deep dive into what I believed about my capabilities and an awareness of my need for spiritual growth.
+In my trials of pain and suffering, I realized that changing my mindset also meant a deep dive into what I believed about my capabilities and an awareness of my need for spiritual growth.